Music

 Ellie Goulding (2009-present)

 Ellie Goulding's breakthrough was nothing if not decisive.
-She rose to stardom in 2010 with her debut album, Lights, which earned the Critics' Choice prize at the Brit Awards and led the BBC's "Sound of…" poll.
-She's only the second artist to win both in the same year, sharing the honour with none other than Adele.
+She rose to stardom in 2010 with her debut album, Lights, which earned the Critics' Choice prize at the Brit Awards and led the BBC's “Sound of…” poll.
+She's only the second artist to win both in the same year, sharing the honor with none other than Adele.
+The Hereford, England-born singer started performing and composing as a young girl, influenced by the likes of Joni Mitchell and Kate Bush, then teamed with Lights producer Starsmith while still a student at the University of Kent.

 David Guetta (1986-present)